 Penn State is one of the leading research universities in the United States.
 According to the National Science Foundation, it consistently ranks among the top 15 major U.S. universities in research expenditures in science and engineering fields.
 Its graduate programs attract students from diverse cultural and educational backgrounds and from more than 100 countries all over the world.

-Penn State has an enrollment at its main campus, University Park, of nearly 45,000 students, of which roughly 7,000 are graduate students.
+Penn State has an enrollment at its main campus–University Park–of nearly 45,000 students, some 7,000 of which are graduate students.
 The University invites students to consider its graduate programs, whether they aspire to conduct research that will contribute to global knowledge or to hold a leadership position in their field with government or industry.

 How to Apply

-The process of applying for admission to the HM graduate program includes submitting the following application materials, with some material sent to the Graduate School (Part 1) and other material sent to the HRIM graduate program (Part 2):
+The process of applying for admission to Penn State‘s Graduate School requires the following application materials, some of which are submitted to the Graduate School (Part 1) and others of which are sent directly to the graduate program in Nutrional Sciences (Part 2):

 Part 1 - Apply to the Graduate School at Penn State